Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity

 In such a setting, eliminating unfairness caused by disparate decisions found across admissible models entails treating each individual with the most beneficial predictor \(f \in \mathcal{F}_\epsilon\).
-This observation leads us to define a new, universally fair model \(f^\star\) built by aggregating all of the classifiers that are equivalent under utility-based model multiplicity \(\mathcal{F}_\epsilon\).
+This observation leads us to define a new, fair-by-design model \(f^\star\) built by aggregating all of the classifiers that are equivalent under utility-based model multiplicity \(\mathcal{F}_\epsilon\).
 We do so by incorporating disputable regions into the decision space predicted with the more favourable outcome, therefore maximally growing its coverage.
 This approach may be considered as a simple model ensemble where we are interested in the best, rather than the average, result.
 Figure~\ref{fig:linera_model_multiplicity_1_merged}, for example, shows such a composition of classifiers for the models depicted in Figure~\ref{fig:linera_model_multiplicity_1}, assuming that the red class (\(1\)) is preferred to the blue class (\(0\)).
 The new decision boundary is constructed by joining linear models at their intersection -- the two green segments in the visible frame -- as to maximise the area predicted with the favourable outcome.
-Notably, it is possible that the fair model itself does not belong to the family, i.e., \(f^\star \notin \mathcal{F}\), which is captured by the aforementioned example -- the decision boundary of \(f^\star\) is not linear.
-The individually fair model \(f^\star\) is formalised in Definition~\ref{def:fair_model}.
+Notably, it is possible that the fair-by-design model itself does not belong to the family, i.e., \(f^\star \notin \mathcal{F}\), which is captured by the aforementioned example -- the decision boundary of \(f^\star\) is not linear.
+The cross-model individually fair classifier \(f^\star\) is formalised in Definition~\ref{def:fair_model}.
 In theory, achieving fairness in such a way requires access to all of the classifiers that are equivalent under utility-based model multiplicity \(\mathcal{F}_\epsilon\) since we are concerned with disputable spaces.
 While this may be impractical or impossible, identifying cross-model unfairness for an individual is contingent on having access to at least one model whose prediction disagrees with another available classifier, allowing us to (iteratively) rectify this undesirable behaviour in practice.
 Alternatively, a representative sample of predictors -- either created intentionally for this purpose or available as a by-product of model development, optimisation and refinement -- could be used to this end.